Fritz Schmid (football manager)

 Fritz Schmid (born 10 September 1959) is a Swiss football coach.

 He spent seven years as the assistant manager of FC Basel under head coach Christian Gross, a period in which the club won the Swiss Cup four times and qualified for the UEFA Champions League twice.
-In 2018, he was appointed manager of the New Zealand national football team.
+In 2018, he was appointed manager of the New Zealand national team.

-In April 2022, Schmid stepped in as interim head coach of Ghanaian team Kotoku Royals F.C. for the remainder of the 2021/22 season.
+In April 2022, Schmid stepped in as interim head coach of Ghanaian team Kotoku Royals for the remainder of the 2021–22 season.

+On 15 February 2024, he was appointed as the technical director of Grasshopper Club Zürich's academy.